 In contrast with Creme brûlée, Crema Catalana is actually made with milk and not cream.
 It is also on the thicker side because of the incorporation of cornstarch.

-Simply put: Crema Catalana is way easier to make than its French counterpart.
+In other words: Crema Catalana is way easier to make than its French counterpart.

 Torrijas is one of the first Spanish dessert recipes I have made in my kitchen.
 It is truly delicious and easy to make!